That dollar amount reflects a 19.1% advance from five years earlier in 2020 when Finnish exports totaled $65.6 billion.

 Below are exports from Finland that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Finland’s goods trail Finnish importer spending on foreign products.

-Finland has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category, notably for crude oil, electrical energy and coal.
+Finland has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category, historically for crude oil, electrical energy and coal.

 Finland’s Major Export Companies